Last Updated December 2010

-In September, you will receive a $150 clothing allowance for each individual in the assistance unit who is under age 19.
+In September, you will receive a $300 clothing allowance for each individual in the assistance unit who is under age 19.
 106 C.M.R. §§ 204.420-204.425.
 This includes pregnant or parenting teens under age 19.
 Children excluded by the family cap do not get a clothing allowance.

 - If you are not receiving a cash grant because of the $10 minimum, you are still subject to the time limit and Work Program if you are not exempt, and you are subject to the family cap rules.
 You can choose to close your TAFDC case if you do not want to have these rules apply to you.
 You can apply for MassHealth and SNAP (food stamp) benefits separately and in most cases will continue to be eligible for them.
-If you are eligible for any TAFDC, you can reapply in late August to get the clothing allowance in September.
+You can reapply in late August or in September to get the clothing allowance in September.

 - The DTA worker has a duty to help identify any benefits you might be eligible for.
 106 C.M.R. § 701.220(A); DTA Transitions, August 2007, p.
 5.

 - You are eligible for the full $300 clothing allowance for each child in the assistance unit under age 19.
 You can apply any time in September and get the full clothing allowance.
 You can get the full clothing allowance even if you would not be eligible for TAFDC without the September increase in the Need and Payment Standards.
 DTA Online Guide (Clothing Allowance).